Asteria Advisory – One Year On!

 One issue stood out: some of the most safety-critical professions — such as aircraft pilots and maritime captains — accumulate years of highly structured, regulated training and operational experience, yet much of this expertise is not formally recognised within traditional education frameworks.

-The result?
-Skilled professionals can be discouraged from further study or progression because they are asked to repeat learning they already master, or find themselves unable to access programmes at all.
+Skilled professionals can be discouraged from further study or progression because they need to repeat learning they already master, or cannot access programmes at all.

 In a digital, skills-driven era, professional development should not hinge solely on traditional certificates.
 Experience, regulated training, and demonstrable competence must form part of the recognition conversation.